-The standard width of a sidewalk should be 5 feet when separated from the back of curb by a buffer strip.
-A 4-foot sidewalk may be considered when physical constraints exist and where necessary right of way is unavailable or prohibitively expensive.
-When sidewalks must be constructed adjacent to the curb, the minimum width should be 6 feet.
+The minimum sidewalk width shall be 5 feet when separated from the back of curb by a buffer strip.
+The minimum sidewalk width may be reduced to 4 feet when physical constraints exist.
+See Section C.10.a.3 of this chapter for additional clear width criteria.
+When sidewalks must be constructed adjacent to the curb, the minimum width shall be 6 feet.
 Sidewalks should be constructed as defined in this Manual - CHAPTER 8 - PEDESTRIAN FACILITIES.
 In areas of high use, refer to Chapter 18 of the Highway Capacity Manual for calculation of appropriate width.
 As noted in the Department's Bicycle Facilities Planning and Design Handbook, excessively wide sidewalks may not necessarily add to pedestrian and bicycle safety.
 Wide sidewalks may encourage higher speed bicycle use and can increase the potential for conflict with motor vehicles at intersections and driveways, as well as with pedestrians and fixed objects.